Last updated 14 March 2021

 I have hiked various trails inside World Heritage-listed Lamington National Park, from the age of a complaining teen to now in my mid-50s as I leave behind the daily stresses of life by escaping in nature which conveniently happens to be close to home.
 In August 2019 I traversed the famous Border Track.
 Four weeks later destructive bushfires tore through the Binna Burra side of the Park destroying the much-loved historic Binna Burra Lodge.
 Twelve months later, I returned to the Gondwana Rainforest to check in on my treasured paradise.

-This is an extract from a long-form feature story I wrote during 2020.
-It was published in the 2020 summer edition of Wild Magazine #178
+The following is an extract from a long-form feature story I wrote during 2020, published in the same year in the summer edition of Wild Magazine #178

 A fiery weekend

 On Friday the 6th of September (2019), the air was dry and hot on Binna Burra Mountain, the humidity sat at a miserly eight percent.
 The usually lush forest surrounding the heritage-listed Binna Burra Lodge was parched.
 Volunteer fire crews had been battling spot fires burning since August 31st after teenagers thoughtlessly discarded cigarette butts into the dry tinder.
 By mid-afternoon the winds from the west-northwest gusting up to 90 kilometres an hour, fuelled a fireball that rushed down the range, moving a staggering four kilometres in 10 minutes.
 Locals described the sky being an eerie shade, an apocalyptic mixture of light purple and dusty orange.
 Ash tumbled from its inky depths, swirling, spinning, scattering on the houses and rainforest below.